Tassos Marinos Tassos Marinos Joomla Extensions

 Step 3: Create the Calculation Formula

-Although our formula is rather simple, we're going to use the Calculation Visual Builder to create it.
+Although our formula is rather simple, we will use the Calculation Visual Builder to create it.
 The steps are shown in the animated movie but also described in the bullets below:

 Convert Forms Field Calculations Formula